juanjocarin/W205-Storing-and-Retrieving-Data/README.md

 The instance also contains some of the data  we stored (because the EBS those data are in is persistent).

 ## Census data

+All the variables accessible from the API (for each county in the U.S.) are described [here](http://api.census.gov/data/2013/acs5/profile/variables.html).
+The variables we've retrieved (apart from the county and the state) are:

+seriesDescList = ["jobs_retail","jobs_it","jobs_finance","job_research","jobs_education","jobs_public","housing_cost_own","housing_cost_rent","pop_tot","pop_20_24","pop_25_34"]
++ Jobs -- Civilian employed population 16 years and over in:
+    + Retail trade
+    + Information
+    + Finance and insurance, and real estate and rental and leasing
+    + Professional, scientific, and management, and administrative and waste management services
+    + Educational services, and health care and social assistance
+    + Public administration
++ Monthly costs:
+    + Selected Monthly Owner Costs (SMOC) of housing units with a mortgage: median (dollars)
+    + Gross rent of occupied units (paying rent): median (dollars)
++ Population:
+    + Total
+    + 20 to 24 years
+    + 25 to 34 years

 After launching that instance (remember to select at least t3.medium, and to set ports 22 for SSH, and 50070, 10000, 4040, 8080, 8088, and 8020 for TCP):